maoosi/prisma-appsync/docs/demo/post.md

 The generated queries are:

--   `getPost`: Read a single post.
+-   `getPost`: Read a single Post.
--   `listPosts`: Read multiple posts.
+-   `listPosts`: Read multiple Posts.

-### Querying a single post
+### Querying a single Post

-Single post queries can take one input:
+Single Post queries can take one input:

 -   `where`: `PostWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).